wsdfhjxc/do-it-yourself-bar/README.md

 done
 ```

-Here is an example of implementing a trivial application launcher widget:
+Here is an example of implementing a trivial app launcher widget:

 ```bash
 #!/bin/bash